 Abbreviate Georgia Institute of Technology only as Georgia Tech, the Institute, or Tech.
-GT, GIT, the University, and Ga.
+GIT, the University, and Ga.
 Tech should never be used in running copy.
-There are, however, exceptions where GT is part of the official name: GT Dining; GT Minute (the official name of one of Admission's electronic newsletters) are a couple of examples.

 Minimize the use of initialisms to increase readability.
 When used, however, spell out the entire name on first reference followed by the letters in parentheses.
-The shortened form, generally without periods (R.A.T.S.
-Week is one exception), can be used thereafter.
+The shortened form, generally without periods, can be used thereafter.
 Exception: Grade-point average need not be used on first reference.
 According to AP, GPA is recognized widely enough that it is acceptable even on first reference.